For Veterinarians: No, You Shouldn’t Charge What You’re Worth

 I’m in favour of charging more and feeling good about it.
 I’ve stood with a treatment plan in my hand presenting to a pet parent of a sick pet.
 A treatment plan that was likely more than what they earn in a month.
 I was confident in my explanation of costs associated to make Fluffy or Fido feel better, as cost was never connected to me as a person.

 You have to price your services taking yourself out of the equation.
 You have to price your services based on what your services are worth.
-Your services are always the value of your price, which is totally seperate from you personally.
+Your services are always the value of your price, which is totally separate from you personally.

 Factors To Consider To Determine Pricing